What is a Data Room?

 The most popular use of virtual data rooms is in mergers and acquisition deals.
 Buyers often need access to large volumes of confidential documents as part of the due diligence process.
-Many of these documents are usually confidential in nature and must be stored in a secure place that is accessible to bidders.
+Many of these documents are confidential in nature and must be stored in a secure place that is accessible to bidders.
 Virtual data rooms make it easy for buyers to review and exchange documents without traveling to the seller’s offices.
 It also makes the review process cheaper since the buyer does not need to handle large paper documents or pay for the travel of multiple experts to scrutinize the documents.

 Court proceedings often involve dealing with large volumes of documents.
 Some of these documents are highly confidential and may easily get lost or stolen.
 The use of virtual data rooms allows attorneys, regulators, and other interested parties to access the documents remotely without worrying that the documents will be stolen.

 Virtual data rooms also come into play when a case involves international teams working on the same case.
 The teams can access all required documents from a central place, without the need to fly out to access some documents.
-Where integrity of these documents is threatened, the issuing party may set the documents as “view only” to limit access.
+Where the integrity of these documents is threatened, the issuing party may set the documents as “view only” to limit access.

 A large number of companies are transitioning from physical data rooms to virtual data rooms due to the following reasons:

 A virtual data room is hosted on the internet; anybody around the world can access the documents.
 It gives investors from all over the world access to vital documents that will help them make an informed decision.
 The global accessibility also increases competition among buyers, as the company being acquired can benefit from getting a higher price than may be possible when competition is limited to a specific geographical location.